 main | books | commentary | articles | speeches | information | contact us

-description | excerpt | author Q&A
+description | excerpt

+Why Will China Collapse?
 China’s political and economic system is unsustainable in a modern world.
 Mao Zedong, the founder of the People’s Republic, built an abnormal society and then isolated it from all others.
 His system could survive as long as China was kept apart from the rest of the world, but Mao’s successors have sought to open the People’s Republic to the outside.
 As the country becomes more integrated with other nations, the same forces that apply around the globe—political, economic, and social—also affect China.
 At some point in this process Mao’s abnormal system will give way because it is fundamentally incompatible with the role that China now seeks to occupy in the international system.
 Soon, the Chinese government will not be able to meet the challenges posed by an open and dynamic society.

+What do you mean by “collapse”?
 After the collapse there will be a new form of government and the Communist Party will no longer be in power.
 There will, of course, always be a China—but not one that is communist.

+When Will China Collapse?
 Within this decade—in other words, by 2011.

+What will trigger collapse?
 We do not know what will be the precise nature of events that lead to the fall of the Communist Party.
 Beijing faces many challenges—growing sovereign debt, social dislocations caused by accelerating economic growth, unreformed state banks plagued by nonperforming loans, an insolvent pension system that cannot provide for a graying population, a severely degraded environment, out-of-control corruption, skyrocketing crime, and broken educational and public health systems, just to name a few of them.
 Any one of these problems would be difficult for the central authorities to take.
 Add them all together, and we can see why the regime will eventually falter.
 We can dismiss talk of government failure as we downplay one concern or another, but the point is that the Communist Party faces many challenges all at once, not one challenge at a time.

+How can a prosperous and reforming society collapse?
 As an initial matter, the Communist Party is now sponsoring less reform than during the era of Deng Xiaoping, Mao’s successor.
 In the past, the central government’s policies resulted in the fastest economic growth in history.
 Change was impressive, and the country is a far better place today than it was at the beginning of the reform period in 1978.
 We shouldn’t take anything away from the Communist Party, but one point should nonetheless be mentioned.
 Chinese leaders, hoping to grow their way out of problems, switched their emphasis from reform to development at the end of the 1990s.
 The result, excessive building and production, is not the path to enduring prosperity.
 Sure, the economy is bigger today, but without a strong foundation it’s even more unstable.

 Yet there is a more important point: reform does not always forestall revolution.
 In fact, history shows that reform is often a prelude to turmoil and ultimately discontinuous political change.
 Zhou Enlai, Mao Zedong’s premier, once said that it was still too early to comment on the French Revolution.
 He may have been correct, but there is one lesson that we can draw from that event: sustained change is tough for reforming regimes.
 There is nothing so destabilizing as modernization, which can radicalize even the beneficiaries of change—and especially them.